LourensT/LourensT.github.io/index.md

 <img src="img/pf.jpg" alt="profile picture" width="200"/>

 # Lourens Touwen
-Mathematics MSc graduate from TU Delft.
-Currently freelance AI Engineer.
+Incoming PhD candidate at TU Delft in the Scalable Graph Learning group with [Dr. Kubilay Atasu](https://atasu-kubilay.github.io/).
-Previous research on graph embeddings, GNNs and some other things with random graphs.
+Interested in GNNs, graph embeddings and random graphs.
 Reach out if you want to chat about AI, math, or anything else.

 ## Contact and socials